 Rebecca Corruccini joined the Minnesota Orchestra’s first violin section in 2008.
 She served as acting assistant concertmaster from 2014-15, then acting associate principal second for 2015-16.
 Summers find her in Idaho, where she has been a member of the Sun Valley Music Festival since 2007.

 Before assuming her Minnesota post, Corruccini performed two seasons with the Houston Symphony.
 In addition, she has recorded Emmy award-winning PBS All-Star Orchestra episodes as a charter member of the first violin section.
-Corruccini has been featured in both chamber music and orchestral performances at festivals across the country, including the Colorado Music Festival, where as assistant concertmaster she performed Anders Koppel’s Tarentella with percussion soloist Colin Currie.
+Corruccini has been featured in both chamber music and orchestral performances at festivals across the country, including as assistant concertmaster at the Colorado Music Festival.
 She has also served as a member of the Grand Teton Music Festival orchestra and the Mainly Mozart Festival, and as faculty at the Brevard Music Center.

 Helen Chang Haertzen joined the Minnesota Orchestra’s first violin section in 2003.
 In 2006 she appeared as soloist in Beethoven’s Triple Concerto with the Orchestra under Andrew Litton’s direction.
 She has performed often at the Orchestra's Chamber Music concerts.

 Haertzen, who formerly was associate and principal second violin of the Bamberg Symphony in Germany, has toured with the Orpheus Chamber Orchestra and played with the Orchestra of St. Luke’s.
 She also served on the faculty of Jeunesses Musicales World Orchestra, teaching orchestral training and chamber music to international students.
 As soloist, Haertzen has performed with the Boston Symphony Orchestra, Boston Pops Esplanade and Junge Philharmonie Erlangen, and with the Staatsorchester Braunschweig.

 Violinist Sarah Grimes joined the Minnesota Orchestra in 2016, where she is a member of the first violin section.
 Before her appointment in the Minnesota Orchestra, she performed as a full-time guest musician with the Saint Paul Chamber Orchestra from 2015-16, and as a member of the Civic Orchestra of Chicago in 2014.